Community Views: How Does Being a Caregiver Impact Your Life?

 "It formed a stronger bond between us, I think." – Community Member, COPD.net

 Thank you to everyone who opened up and shared their experiences for this story.
 We appreciate your honesty and vulnerability, and we want to say thank you for all you do as a caregiver.
+Tell us about your experience in the comments below, or share your story with the community.

 Have you entered the caregivers awareness month giveaway?